Fritz Darges

-Fritz Darges (8 February 1913 – 25 October 2009) was an Obersturmbannführer (lieutenant colonel) in the Waffen-SS during World War II who was awarded the Knight's Cross of the Iron Cross.
+Fritz Darges (8 February 1913 – 25 October 2009) was a German SS-Obersturmbannführer (lieutenant colonel) in the Waffen-SS during World War II where he was awarded the Knight's Cross of the Iron Cross.
 He served as an adjutant to Martin Bormann and later was a personal adjutant to Adolf Hitler.

 Early life

 He was born in Dülseberg near Salzwedel.
 After attending school, Darges volunteered to join the SS in April 1933.
-By 1934 he had been selected to become an officer and attended the SS-Junkerschule at Bad Tölz.
-After graduation in April 1935 he was promoted to Untersturmführer (second lieutenant).
-In 1936 he was named Adjutant to Reichsleiter Martin Bormann.
-In May 1937 he joined the NSDAP (Nazi Party), and in September of that same year he was promoted to Obersturmführer (first lieutenant).
+By 1934, he had been selected to become an officer and attended the SS-Junkerschule at Bad Tölz.
+After graduation in April 1935, he was promoted to SS-Untersturmführer (second lieutenant).
+In 1936, he was named Adjutant to Reichsleiter Martin Bormann.
+In May 1937, he joined the Nazi Party, and in September of that same year he was promoted to SS-Obersturmführer (first lieutenant).

 World War II

-In October 1939 he returned to the Waffen-SS as a company commander in the Deutschland and Der Führer Regiments in the SS-VT.
-He fought in the Battle of France and was awarded the Iron Cross 2nd class in July 1940 and promoted to Hauptsturmführer (captain).
+In October 1939, he returned to the Waffen-SS as a company commander in the Deutschland and Der Führer Regiments in the SS-VT.
+He fought in the Battle of France and was awarded the Iron Cross 2nd class in July 1940 and promoted to SS-Hauptsturmführer (captain).

 Darges was then posted to the newly formed SS Division Wiking, took part in Operation Barbarossa and was awarded the Iron Cross 1st class in August 1942.
-In March 1943 he became a personal adjutant to Adolf Hitler.
+In March 1943, he became a personal adjutant to Adolf Hitler.
 He was assigned to the Führerbegleitkommando, an SS bodyguard unit that provided personal security for Hitler.
-He was promoted to Obersturmbannführer (lieutenant colonel) in January 1944.
+He was promoted to SS-Obersturmbannführer (lieutenant colonel) in January 1944.

 Dismissal

-On 18 July 1944, during a strategy conference at the Wolfsschanze, a fly began buzzing around the room, allegedly landing on Hitler's shoulder and on the surface of a map several times irritating Hitler.
-One version of the story states that Hitler ordered Darges to dispatch of the nuisance, Darges suggested that, as it was an airborne pest, the job should go to the Luftwaffe adjutant, Nicolaus von Below.
-Another version of this story states that Hitler noticed Darges grinning when he looked up from the map, while another claims he was snickering as Hitler looked up.
-Yet another version of Darges' dismissal and transfer by Hitler involves his refusal to marry Eva Braun's sister Gretl Braun, who was pregnant at the time.
-All versions state that Hitler took Darges aside, dismissed him on the spot and had him transferred to the Eastern Front.
+On 18 or 19 July 1944, just before the 20 July plot, during a strategy conference at the Wolfsschanze a fly began buzzing around the room, allegedly landing on Hitler's shoulder and on the surface of a map several times, irritating Hitler.
+One version of the story states that Hitler ordered Darges to dispatch the nuisance; Darges suggested that, as it was an airborne pest, the job should go to the Luftwaffe adjutant Nicolaus von Below.
+Others, including Rochus Misch, state that Hitler noticed Darges snickering when he looked up from the map, Darges himself claims it was due to his inattention to Hitler's original order to drive flies out of the room.
+All versions agree that Hitler immediately took Darges aside, dismissed him, and had him transferred to the Eastern Front.